-- 5. The Agency will notify the appropriate unit of government about the project after submission of the preliminary application.
-The Agency reserves the right to reject applications opposed in writing by the chief elected official (supported by the council or board), but is not obligated to do so. - 6.
-Applicants may be assessed a \$500 fee for each instance of failure to comply with a written requirement of the tax credit application process (whether or not such requirement is in the Plan).
+- 2. The Agency will notify the appropriate unit of government about the project after submission of the full application.
+The Agency reserves the right to reject applications opposed in writing by the chief elected official (supported by the council or board), but is not obligated to do so. - 3.
+Applicants may be assessed a fee of up to \$500 for each instance of failure to comply with a written requirement of the tax credit application process (whether or not such requirement is in the Plan). - 4.
+The Agency will send site score information to each applicant (upon request) after publication.
+The market analyst will send studies to the Agency and applicant.